nguyenphampro/k-sass-core/readme.md

 # K-SASS-CORE

+If you use Sass in your development workflow, you know the importance of mixins.
+When you see some things that are written repeatedly and tediously in CSS, that’s where mixins can help you prevent repetitive work.
+A mixin contains CSS declarations that you can reuse throughout your site.

+There are many mixins are made by developers, to help you when working with Sass in your development.
+Most cover things that often repetitive in CSS.
+From adapting across multiple browsers to creating buttons, animations and transition effects, find this and more in the following K-SASS-CORE mixin libraries you should get for your Sass development.

+* BN-SASS-CORE change name to K-SASS-CORE
 * BN-SASS-CORE v2.0.3
 * BN-SASS-CORE is just a library.
 * BN-SASS-CORE requires NODE-SASS.
 If your OS is older, this version may not compile.